Chapter 4.3 Managing Software Sources¶

 To reset changes to software sources press the Reset button.
 When exiting the program and your sources change you will be asked to download new software sources and to do so press the Reload button.

 To install proprietary drivers use the Additional Drivers tab.
 Then press the check box to use the Using Driver Name radio button to input the proprietary driver for that checkbox.
-To not use proprietary drivers for something use the Do not use the device radio button.
+To not use proprietary drivers for something press the Do not use the device radio button.
 To apply these changes you will need internet access and will need to press the Apply Changes button.
-To revert back to your previous changes use the Revert button.
+To revert back to your previous changes press the Revert button.

 To launch this part of the program directly.